 Developing mobile creative good enough to replace your top-performing ads is highly challenging because you don’t just need a new ad.
 You need a new ad that will beat your control through creative testing.

-This is a bigger problem than most people think, because most creative fails.
+This is a bigger problem than most people think, since most creative fails.
 Most new ad creative doesn’t perform anywhere near as well as a campaign’s top-performing ad, aka “the control.”
 After managing over $3 billion in ad spend, we’ve found it usually takes twenty new pieces of creative to find a replacement for a campaign’s previous control through creative testing.
 Only about 5% of new creative performs well enough to make the cut.

 1. You don’t need just one new ad every week or so to stay ahead of creative fatigue.
 You need twenty new ads.
 The more you spend, the faster your ad creative will wear out.